Harrisonville, New Jersey

-Harrisonville is an unincorporated community and census-designated place (CDP) located within South Harrison Township, in Gloucester County, in the U.S. state of New Jersey.
+Harrisonville is an unincorporated community and census-designated place (CDP) located within South Harrison Township, in Gloucester, in the U.S. state of New Jersey.
+As of the 2020 census, Harrisonville had a population of 306.
 The area is served as United States Postal Service ZIP Code 08039.

-As of the 2000 U.S. census, the population for ZIP Code Tabulation Area 08039 was 153.

 Demographics

 Harrisonville was first listed as a census designated place in the 2020 U.S. census.

+Harrisonville CDP, New Jersey – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.